TABLE OF CONTENTS

 Student employment may be terminated for the following reasons:

 - The maximum work award has been earned.
-The award indicated in the student’s financial aid package represents the maximum amount the student may earn.
-Only the SE Office may increase work awards.
+The award indicated in the student’s financial aid package represents the maximum amount he/she may earn.
+Only the CSB/SJU Student Employment Office may increase the size of work awards.

 - The student decides to quit his/her job.
 Students are expected to provide a two (2) week notice to their supervisor.
 If a two (2) week notice is not given, future employment may be jeopardized.

 - If job performance is not satisfactory.
 Unsatisfactory job performance may include, but is not limited to: failure to report for scheduled hours, failure to follow supervisory or departmental procedures, inability to complete job expectations, excessive absenteeism, or excessive tardiness.
-Sufficient warning must be given.
+Sufficient warning must be given to the student by the hiring department.
 One (1) meeting or written notice is required stating that dismissal is probable.
-If no improvement is shown within a reasonable time (minimum of one week), official termination will be made in writing, and a copy will be put in the student’s employment file.
-Dismissal from jobs may jeopardize future student employment.
+If no improvement is shown within a reasonable time (minimum of one week) official termination will be made in writing and a copy will be put in the student’s employment file.
+Dismissal from a job may jeopardize future student employment.